survivejs/webpack-book/manuscript/loading/02_images.md

 * Webpack allows you to load images dynamically based on a given condition.
 * If you are using source maps, you should remember to set `output.publicPath` to an absolute value for the images to show up.

-I will explain how to load fonts using webpack in the next chapter.
+You learn to load fonts using webpack in the next chapter.